e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-07-other-notes.md

 Not that straightforward to achieve in practice - need to know how to handle all the versions.
 Never needed in practice though (although we didn't have to build new read-sides from the beginning of time).

+## Monitoring and dahsboards

+ELK:

+* Logs
+* Dashboard

+Graphana:
+* Standard package from devops - CPU, mem, network traffic, etc.
+* Calls to each endpoint
+* Latency
+* Deeper, business oriented metrics
+* Garbage Collection, mem

+Alerting:
+* From Graphana to slack => long latency
+* Load balancer - non-200 responses on the health endpoint
+    * Normally just "liveness" metric.
+We also plugged in some "usefulness" into it - are all expected actors running